Agilo/medusa-plugin-bundles/README.md

 ## Credits

-MedusaWP is developed and maintained by [AGILO](https://agilo.co/).
+Medusa Bundles is developed and maintained by [AGILO](https://agilo.co/).
 Huge thanks to [all contributors](https://github.com/Agilo/medusa-plugin-bundles/graphs/contributors).